easy homemade amish egg noodles

 Not Far From Green Bay, WI

 Another wonderful recipe collected from a fine woman on my 5 day visit to an Amish community in northern Indiana.
 Most of the local families have 6-10 children, so dishes like this help to fill a big, hungry family at the end of the day.
-Use in any recipe that would call for noodles or pasta.
-Old-school Amish families may serve these simply with salt, pepper and butter, sour cream thinned with a little cream with salt and pepper (...maybe dill) or just a covering of a flavorful, homemade chicken broth.
-Can easily be dried for a few hours and frozen for later use, too.
+Use these in any recipe that would call for noodles or pasta.
+Old-school Amish families may serve these simply with salt, pepper and butter, sour cream thinned with a little cream plus salt and pepper (and maybe dill), or just a covering of a flavorful, homemade chicken broth.
+They can easily be dried for a few hours and frozen for later use, too.
 Enjoy!

 (4 ratings)